igorline/slither_wiki/Code-Similarity-Detector.md

 INFO:Slither-simil:Done!
 ```

-After it runs, the tool will output the `model.bin` file, with the trained model.
+After it runs, the `slither-simil` will output the the trained model in `model.bin`, a cache of every function for use in test mode in `cache.npz`, and the SlithIR of every function for debugging in `last_data_train.txt`.
-Additionally, it will produce two additional files:
-- A `cache.npz` file with the cache of every function that can be used in test mode to get results significantly faster
-- A `last_data_train.txt` file with all the SlithIR representation of every function used to train.
-This file is useful for debugging, to verify that the IR conversion works as expected.

 ### Plot mode